How to Hire Construction Workers in 6 Steps

 - What advancement opportunities exist?

-During this process, you also need to determine salary for the job.
+During this process, you also need to determine the salary for the job.
 Depending on the type of worker you need, their skills, education, and your location, the salary may vary greatly.
 The average salary for a general construction worker is just under $40,000.
 But if you need someone with unique skills or many years of experience, expect to pay much more.

-3. Post Job Ad & Review Applicants
+Step 3: Post Job Ad & Review Applicants

 The more junior your construction job and the fewer skills you require, the more likely you are to receive lots of candidates.
 The more senior the job, the fewer candidates you’ll probably get.
 In either case, you want to be able to screen candidates quickly and efficiently.
 That’s why we recommend creating a list of half a dozen or so must-have skills the employee needs to be successful in the job.

 No candidate will match perfectly with all of your job requirements.
 By comparing their experience to your must-have list, you can quickly sort through the applicants and eliminate the most unqualified.
 This leaves you with a manageable list of the most qualified candidates to interview.
+For more tips on finding the best candidates, check out our how to screen applicants guide.

-4. Conduct Interviews
+Step 4: Conduct Interviews

 One of the most important steps in hiring exceptional employees is the interview process.
 When narrowing down your list of the most qualified candidates, try to keep it to less than a dozen.
 This will make your final selection process more straightforward.